conal/quotes/quotes.md

 "Truth emerges more readily from error than from confusion." - Francis Bacon

 "In an honest search for knowledge you quite often have to abide by ignorance for an indefinite period.
-Instead of filling a gap by guesswork, genuine science prefers to put up with it; and this, not so much from conscientious scruples about telling lies, as from the consideration that, however irksome the gap may be, its obliteration by a fake removes the urge to seek after a tenable answer.
+Instead of filling a gap by guesswork, genuine science prefers to put up with it; and this, not so much from conscientious scruples about telling 'lies', as from the consideration that, however irksome the gap may be, its obliteration by a fake removes the urge to seek after a tenable answer.
 So efficiently may attention be diverted that the answer is missed even when, by good luck, it comes close at hand.
 The steadfastness in standing up to a non liquet, nay in appreciating it as a stimulus and a signpost to further quest, is a natural and indispensable disposition in the mind of a scientist." - Erwin Schrödinger.
 'Nature and the Greeks' and 'Science and Humanism' (Canto Classics)

 "[T]he power of a type system arises from its strictures, which can be selectively relaxed, not its affordances, which sacrifice the ability to draw sharp distinctions." - [Bob Harper](https://lists.seas.upenn.edu/pipermail/types-list/2014/001748.html)

-**Don’t waste the good days**
+**Don't waste the good days**
-If you’re feeling creative, do the errands tomorrow.
+If you're feeling creative, do the errands tomorrow.
-If you’re fit and healthy, take a day to go surfing.
+If you're fit and healthy, take a day to go surfing.
 When inspiration strikes, write it down.
 The calendar belongs to everyone else.
-Their schedule isn’t your schedule unless it helps you get where you’re going.
+Their schedule isn't your schedule unless it helps you get where you're going.
 -- [Seth Godin](https://seth.blog/2021/12/dont-waste-the-good-days/)

 "We face no such difficulty if we see that what is being transmitted genetically is not ADD or its equally ill-mannered and discombobulating relatives, but sensitivity.
 The existence of sensitive people is an advantage for humankind because it is this group that best expresses humanity's creative urges and needs.
 Through their instinctual responses the world is best interpreted.
 Under normal circumstances, they are artists or artisans, seekers, inventors, shamans, poets, prophets.
 There would be valid and powerful evolutionary reasons for the survival of genetic material coding for sensitivity.
 It is not diseases that are being inherited but a trait of intrinsic survival value to human beings.
 Sensitivity is transmuted into suffering and disorders only when the world is unable to heed the exquisitely tuned physiological and psychic responses of the sensitive individual." - Gabor Maté, Scattered: How Attention Deficit Disorder Originates And What You Can Do About It

-"It is difficult to get a man to understand something, when his salary depends on his not understanding it." - Upton Sinclair
+"The power of instruction is seldom of much efficacy except in those happy dispositions where it is almost superfluous." - Edward Gibbon

+"A theory appears beautiful or elegant [...] when it's simple; in other words when it can be expressed very concisely in terms of mathematics that we've already learned for some other reasons." - Murray Gell-Mann, [Beauty and Elegance in Physics](https://www.youtube.com/clip/UgkxrEpAYxE8GrYnOPatci8GrYHm1paIiSL0).

+"Any sound scientific theory, whether of time or of any other concept, should in my opinion be based on the most workable philosophy of science: the positivist approach put forward by Karl Popper and others.
+According to this way of thinking, a scientific theory is a mathematical model that describes and codifies the observations we make.
+A good theory will describe a large range of phenomena on the basis of a few simple postulates and will make definite predictions that can be tested.
+If the predictions agree with the observations, the theory survives that test, though it can never be proved to be correct." - Stephen Hawking, The Universe in a Nutshell, chapter 2

+"Physics is like sex: sure, it may give some practical results, but that's not why we do it." - Richard Feynman

+"The commonplace expressions of arithmetic and algebra have a certain simplicity that most communications to computers lack.
+In particular, (a) each expression has a nesting subexpression structure, (b) each subexpression denotes something (usually a number, truth value or numerical function), (c) the thing an expression denotes, i.e., its 'value', depends only on the values of its subexpressions, not on other properties of them.

+It is these properties, and crucially (c), that explains why such expressions are easier to construct and understand.
+Thus it is (c) that lies behind the evolutionary trend towards 'bigger righthand sides' in place of strings of small, explicitly sequenced assignments and jumps.
+When faced with a new notation that borrows the functional appearance of everyday algebra, it is (c) that gives us a test for whether the notation is genuinely functional or merely masquerading." - Peter Landin ([The Next 700 Programming languages](http://www.cs.cmu.edu/~crary/819-f09/Landin66.pdf), section 8)

+"The possibilities that lie in the future are infinite.
+When I say 'It is our duty to remain optimists,' this includes not only the openness of the future but also that which all of us contribute to it by everything we do: we are all responsible for what the future holds in store.
+Thus it is our duty, not to prophesy evil but, rather, to fight for a better world." - Karl Popper, *The Myth of the Framework* (1994), as quoted in *The Beginning of Infinity: Explanations That Transform the World* by David Deutsch (2011)

+"If you think you understand something, and don't write down your ideas, you only think you're thinking.
+To think clearly, you need to be able to write down your ideas clearly, which requires being able to write well." - Leslie Lamport